wvlet/wvlet/website/docs/index.md

 select c1, c2, ...
 order by (ordering columns...)
 ```
-This flow style enables describing data processing pipelines with top-to-bottom semantic ordering.
-It allows various methods to help composing complex queries, such as adding an operator for debuging data in the middle of a query.
-This type of flow syntax has also been adopted in Google SQL, _[SQL Has Problems.
-We Can Fix Them: Pipe Syntax In SQL (VLDB 2024)](https://research.google/pubs/sql-has-problems-we-can-fix-them-pipe-syntax-in-sql/)_, to cope with the complexity of writing SQL queries.
+With this flow style, you can describe data processing pipelines in a natural order to create complex queries.
+You can also add operators for testing or debugging data in the middle of the query.
+This flow syntax is gaining traction and has been adopted in Google's SQL to simplify writing SQL queries.
+For more details, see _[SQL Has Problems.
+We Can Fix Them: Pipe Syntax In SQL (VLDB 2024)](https://research.google/pubs/sql-has-problems-we-can-fix-them-pipe-syntax-in-sql/)_.

 ## Architecture